Garrett Hampson Preview, Player Props: Marlins vs. Mets

 Garrett Hampson vs. Mets Preview, Player Prop Bets - September 27

-On Wednesday, Garrett Hampson (on the back of going 1-for-2) and the Miami Marlins face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 7:40 PM ET.
+On Wednesday, Garrett Hampson (.290 batting average in his past 10 games, with two doubles, five walks and seven RBI) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 4:10 PM ET.

 Sportsbook Promo Codes